Katherine Blake (actress): Career

-Blake won the BAFTA for Best Actress for her work in television in 1964.
-In 1969/1970 she played the character Chris Nourse in first an episode of Public Eye and then in Armchair Theatres Wednesday's Child; one of the first lesbian love affairs to be seen on UK television.
+Blake won the British Academy Television Award for Best Actress for her work in television in 1964.
+In 1969/1970 she played the character Chris Nourse in first an episode of Public Eye and then in Armchair Theatres Wednesday's Child; one of the first lesbian love affairs to be seen on British television.
 Blake replaced Googie Withers as the Prison Governor in the ITV series Within These Walls in 1977, but only appeared in one season, leaving the role due to ill health.